 BEYOND MIS-EDUCATION - The Book

 Beyond Mis-Education shows how one divorced, financially challenged parent stood up to public schools and ultimately resorted to homeschooling, setting her gifted child free to thrive as the intellectual eagle he truly was.
-The story is true; that parent was me.
-My son deserved so much better than public schools ever gave him, and I did all I could to ensure that he had a chance to succeed.
+If public school drops the ball, YOU can pick it up and make sure your child's future is not destroyed by a disastrous public school experience.

 "Your book gave me strength."